-If you are aged under 65 years (or under 50 years for Aboriginal and Torres Strait Islanders) and you have a disability or other condition that restricts your ability to carry out everyday activities, you may be eligible for disability & health services through Queensland Community Care Services (QCCS).
+If you are not eligible for NDIS, aged under 65 years, and have a disability or other condition that restricts your ability to carry out everyday activities, you may be eligible for disability & health services through Queensland Community Care Services (QCCS).

 If you are over the age of 65 (or over 50 years for Aboriginal and Torres Strait Islanders), you may be eligible for aged home care services through the Commonwealth Home Support Programme (CHSP).

-If you live in any of the areas where registration is open, or the NDIS has officially launched, call us now on 1800 Ozcare (1800 692 273) to start your NDIS registration and find out if you’re eligible.
+If you live in any of the areas where registration is open, or the NDIS has officially launched, call us now on 1800 Ozcare (1800 692 273) for assistance to contact NDIA to start your NDIS registration and find out if you’re eligible.